mozilla/persona/automation-tests/README.md

       --lp, --list-platforms  list available platforms to test on
       --env, -e               target environment: dev/stage/prod or the name of an ephemeral --local, -l             run tests locally (instead of on saucelabs)
-      --parallel, -p          the number of tests to run at the same time
-      --platform              the browser/os to test (globs supported)
+      --parallel, -p          the number of tests to run at the same time                     [default: "10"] --platform              the browser/os to test (globs and csv supported)
       --iterations, -i        the number of times to repeat specified tests                   [default: "1"] --list-tests, --lt      list available tests
-      --tests, -t             which test(s) to run (globs supported)                          [default: "*"] --output, -o            desired ouput format.  one of console, json, xunit              [default: "console"]
+      --tests, -t             which test(s) to run (globs supported)                          [default: "*"] --output, -o            desired ouput format.  one of console, json, xunit              [default: "console"] --ignore-tests, --it    test(s) to ignore (csv supported)

 ## Running tests: Disabling tests